 Housing costs in Fallston are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Maryland.

-Fallston is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Fallston is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Fallston who work in management occupations (15.24%), office and administrative support (13.97%), and sales jobs (10.11%).
+Fallston is a decidedly white-collar town, with fully 86.10% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Fallston is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Fallston who work in management occupations (16.70%), sales jobs (11.35%), and healthcare (11.11%).

 Also of interest is that Fallston has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Fallston in 2010 was $44,249, which is wealthy relative to Maryland and the nation.
-This equates to an annual income of $176,996 for a family of four.
+The per capita income in Fallston in 2018 was $51,516, which is upper middle income relative to Maryland, and wealthy relative to the rest of the US.
+This equates to an annual income of $206,064 for a family of four.

 The people who call Fallston home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fallston residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Fallston include Irish, English, Italian, and Polish.
+Important ancestries of people in Fallston include German, Irish, Italian, English, and Polish.

 The most common language spoken in Fallston is English.
-Other important languages spoken here include Spanish and Greek.
+Other important languages spoken here include Spanish and German/Yiddish.